techstartucalgary/RoboticArm/README.md

 ## To Setup
 - After cloning the repo, you can run the setupworkspace scripts in the workspaceTools directory.
-    - This will create a python environment variable, and automatically install/update any necessary requirements
+    - This will create a python environment, and automatically install/update any necessary requirements
     - On Windows, run the .bat file
     - Linux and MacOS is not yet supported